ahmadalli/public-notes/blog/2023-08-20-public-notes-2023w34-changelog.md

 # Public Notes Changelog: Week 34 of 2023

-In the past few weeks I've been busy with [my on-boarding at Booking.com 😄](https://www.linkedin.com/posts/ahmadalli_im-happy-to-share-that-im-starting-a-new-activity-7093953424672579584-5ViF) and leaning Perl, which lead me to buy ohshitperl.com and start writing about its quirks.
+In the past few weeks, I've been busy with [my on-boarding at Booking.com 😄](https://www.linkedin.com/posts/ahmadalli_im-happy-to-share-that-im-starting-a-new-activity-7093953424672579584-5ViF) and leaning Perl, which lead me to buy [ohshitperl.com](https://ohshitperl.com) and write about its quirks.

 ## Full Changelog